tracking pixel

 School buses have an enviable safety record.
 They are already one of the safest methods of transportation.
 It is 16 times safer than travelling in a family car per passenger/kilometre of travel.

-Safety experts, including the Canada Safety Council, do not believe seat belts on school buses would improve safety.
-There is no scientific evidence that lives would be saved.
+Safety experts, including the Canada Safety Council, do not believe seat belts on school buses would improve safety in the majority of collisions.
 Transport Canada has applied approximately 40 safety standards to the design and construction of school buses made in and imported into Canada.
 These include specialized brake systems, lighting, emergency exits, escape hatches in the roof, and high padded seatbacks that cushion the impact of a crash.

 School buses are not passenger vehicles.
 They are built to rely on passive safety, not on seat belts, and are designed and constructed differently from passenger cars.
 They are bigger, heavier, and sit higher off the ground.
 Newer systems, such as an anti-lock braking system would be more beneficial.